-• Locations: Each position will be for the Santa Rosa Campus.
+• Locations: Santa Rosa Campus.

-• PRPP: Each position is described in the PRPP.
-The department has needed to request new faculty positions every year due to retirements, resignations, load reductions, reassigned time, and other actions by existing full-time.
+• PRPP: The need for the position is described in the PRPP.
+The department has had to request new faculty positions every year due to retirements, resignations, load reductions, reassigned time, and other actions by existing full-time.
 Also, the full-time to part-time ratio is so skewed (15%:85%) that the department is always compelled to request more full-time faculty in the PRPP.

-• Position: Neither position is a growth position nor consolidation of adjunct positions.
-Both are an attempt to maintain the status quo, which even at 8 full-time faculty (a onetime high in Fall 2016) is barely enough to meet all department and college service obligations.
+• Position: The position is neither a growth position nor consolidation of adjunct positions.
+Both are an attempt to maintain the status quo, which even at 8 full-time faculty (a one-time high in Fall 2016) is barely enough to meet all department and college service obligations.